Wing IV

 Knickerbocker Trust Company

-Disaster · Overreach New York's third-largest trust backed a failed scheme to corner copper, and the run on its doors one October morning in 1907 brought down the American banking system.
+Disaster · Overreach New York's third-largest trust backed a failed scheme to corner United Copper, and the run on its doors one October morning set off the Panic of 1907 that brought down the American banking system.

 1907 CE b.
 1884 CE · 23 years